 - c.
 The "Tree Pit and Hardscape with Dooryard" shall provide: - i.
-A hardscape surface from Curb to rightof-way/property line and a dooryard from the property line to the face of the building, except that the total paved surface shall be 10' minimum and may extend into the private frontage. - ii.
+A hardscape surface from Curb to right-of-way/property line and a dooryard from the property line to the face of the building. - ii.
 Street tree pits a minimum of 4' long and 4' wide planted with trees approximately every 40 linear feet. - iii.
 Materials shall match the existing sidewalks along King St.